Demonstration of the Rodeo Algorithm on a Quantum Computer: Discussion and Outlook

 \section{Discussion and Outlook}

 We have found that the RA for the random one-qubit Hamiltonian $H^{(0)}$ achieves a relative error of $0.08\%$ for the energy eigenvalues.
-This is better than the relative error for directly-prepared eigenvector expectation values of $H^{(0)}$ after applying measurement error mitigation.
-Even without any measurement error mitigation, the RA is delivering high accuracy results for the energy.
-This can be attributed to the robust design of the RA.
-Even in the presence of significant noise, the RA can still succeed in its simple strategy of reducing the spectral weight of eigenstates with the wrong energy.
-While the noise will produce some reduction of the spectral weight of the desired eigenstate, it is still possible, with sufficient statistics, to distinguish the signal above the random background.
+This is better than the relative error obtained for the error-mitigated expectation values of $H^{(0)}$ using the directly-prepared eigenvectors.
+While the object Hamiltonian acts on only one qubit, the implementation described in this work involves six two-qubit CNOT gates.
+The resulting loss of fidelity due to gate errors, measurement errors, and qubit decoherence is far higher than $0.08\%$.
+The fact that the RA is delivering accurate results for the energy without any error mitigation can be attributed to its unusual and robust design.
+Even in the presence of significant noise, the RA succeeds in its strategy of reducing the spectral weight of eigenstates with the wrong energy.
+While the noise will result in some reduction of the spectral weight of the desired eigenstate, it is still possible, with sufficient statistics, to distinguish the signal above the random background.
+By sufficient statistics, we mean that the number of measurements must be large enough so that the statistical noise of the random background is smaller than the size of the signal.

 For this one-qubit benchmark calculation, one could likely reach even lower relative errors using the RA, provided that the gates of the device are calibrated with sufficiently high accuracy.
 As noted in Ref.~\cite{Choi:2020pdg}, for energy eigenvalue determination with relative error $\epsilon$, the computational effort scales as $O[(\log \epsilon)^2/(p \epsilon)]$, where $p$ is the squared overlap of the initial state with the target eigenvector.
 We contrast this with the $O(1/\epsilon^2)$ scaling of the computational effort, due to statistical errors, for directly-prepared eigenvector expectation values.
 The $O(1/\epsilon^2)$ estimate is also a lower bound for the computational scaling of variational quantum eigensolvers.
 We must also add the additional computational effort required for the variational search to prepare the eigenstate with the required error tolerance.